National Museum Of Singapore: Inspiring Journey Through Time

 National Museum of Singapore History

-The history of the museum goes back to 1823 when Sir Stamford Raffles first proposed the idea of having a library and museum in Singapore.
-More than two decades had passed before The Singapore Library was officially opened at the Singapore Institution (now Raffles Institution) at Bras Basah Road becoming the first public library in Singapore.
-In 1874, The Singapore Library and Museum was renamed the Raffles Library and Museum.
+The history of the museum goes back to 1823, when Sir Stamford Raffles first proposed the idea of having a library and museum in Singapore.
+More than two decades had passed before the Singapore Library was officially opened at the Singapore Institution (now Raffles Institution) at Bras Basah Road, becoming the first public library in Singapore.
+In 1874, the Singapore Library and Museum was renamed the Raffles Library and Museum.

 In 1887, The Raffles Library and Museum building was officially opened in Singapore – and that’s when the history of the National Museum as we know it today began.